dwp/dataworks-open-source-policy/removing_sensitive_data_from_github_repositories.md

 Alas, the repository isn't the only place that one can find the sensitive data.
 As all commits to master have to be first raised as PRs, GitHub also has a copy of the data in its list of PRs.

 There's no user-facing way to remove PRs.
 Instead, you need to ask GitHub's support team to remove them for us.
-Simply send an email to support@github.com, along the lines of "We've identified some sensitive information in PRs, please delete the following PRs: <urls>".
+As a repo admin, raise a support case here: [support.github.com/contact](https://support.github.com/contact) with the subject: "PR deletion due to sensitive information" and message: "We've identified some sensitive information in PRs, please delete the following PRs: <urls>".
 Once GitHub confirm the PRs have been removed, the associated ticket can closed on our side.